schuelermine/schuelermine/README.md

-# Hello.
-I'm Anselm Schüler
+# Hi, I'm Anselm Schüler

-Student at TU Berlin studying computer science.
-More info available at some point in the future.
+For more information, and for a small collection of various writing, visit https://anselmschueler.com.